kathy-ems/ionic-test-api/README.md

 # Ionic Test API
-An app built on cordova Ionic v1 that serves up API data from https://jsonplaceholder.typicode.com.
-Complete with Jasmine Karma and Protactor tests.
+An app built on Cordova Ionic v1 and serves up API data from https://jsonplaceholder.typicode.com.
+Complete with Jasmine Karma and Protractor tests.

 ## Getting started
 Install the following: